 The LW is usually at a high resolution, such as 2400 dpi.
 As a general rule, the resolution of the LW file should be an exact multiple of the resolution of the CT file.
 Ideally the resolution also matches the resolution of the imagesetter used to output the file.

 The LW file can be compressed so that its filesize usually does not exceed 10 MB or so for an A4 size document.

 The MP file

-A CT file can only contain CMYK colours.
-To support spot colours, a TIFF/IT file can contain MP files.
+A CT file can only contain CMYK colors.
+To support spot colors, a TIFF/IT file can contain MP files.
 An MP file is a single colour contone file, used to describe the image data of the spot colour.
 Think of it as a kind of monochrome CT file.